ibm-cloud-docs/AnalyticsEngine/provisioning_deprecated.md

 ### First-time setup:

 1. Install the Cloud Foundry CLI by running the [downloaded installer](https://github.com/cloudfoundry/cli#downloads).
-2. To set the API end point and log in, enter:
+2. To set the API endpoint and log in, enter:
 ```
 cf api https://api.ng.bluemix.net
 cf login
 ```
- **Note:** For the United Kingdom region, use the end point `https://api.eu-gb.bluemix.net`.
+ **Note:** For the United Kingdom region, use the endpoint `https://api.eu-gb.bluemix.net`.
 3. Enter your IBM Cloud credentials.
 When prompted, choose your organization and space.

 ### Creating a service instance: